Materials-Consortia/OPTIMADE/optimade.rst

 A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.
 Each unit symbol can also be suffixed by a single :val:`^` symbol followed by a positive or negative integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter, :val:`m^-3` for inverse cubic meter.
-(Positive integers MUST not be preceeded by a plus sign.)
+(Positive integers MUST NOT be preceeded by a plus sign.)
 The unit symbols can also be prefixed by one (but not more than one) of the prefixes defined in the database (indicated there by a trailing :val:`-`).
 Furthermore: